Healthy Homes Assessment Maungaraki

 Home Assessments Maungaraki for Rental Properties

-There are numerous things to check during a house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are a myriad of things to check in an house assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
 The most common are:

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can have a significant impact for property owners and landlords.
-For professional advice get in touch today to book your rental property home assessment.
+The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for property owners and landlords.
+For specialist assistance, get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties